trickstercache/trickster/integration/kind/README.md

 ## Kubernetes controller cache policy scenario

-`cache-policy.yaml` deploys a real Prometheus behind two Ingresses served by the `trickster-ingress` controller below, with a `TricksterCachePolicy` on the Prometheus Service selecting the `prometheus` provider and another on the second Ingress hiding `X-Trickster-Result`. `TestCachePolicyKind` asserts a range query is answered by the Delta Proxy Cache, that the same query is a cache hit the second time, and that the second Ingress carries no result header.
+`cache-policy.yaml` deploys a real Prometheus behind three Ingresses served by the `trickster-ingress` controller below, with a `TricksterCachePolicy` on the Prometheus Service selecting the `prometheus` provider, another on the second Ingress hiding `X-Trickster-Result`, and a third on a second Service naming the `objects` cache that the controller's configuration declares but no file backend references. `TestCachePolicyKind` asserts a range query is answered by the Delta Proxy Cache, that the same query is a cache hit the second time, that the second Ingress carries no result header, and that the third Ingress reports a `kmiss` then a hit rather than degrading to a plain reverse proxy because its cache was pruned at load.
 The CRD from `deploy/kube/crds` is applied first, since the controller probes for it once at startup.

 ```sh
 make kind-integration-start